Alex-Swann/email_webhook_app/README.md

 A simple one page application built using Ruby on Rails which processes web hook data, stores it into a suitable data store and displays the relevant information for historical reference.

 ## Setup Gems, Development & Test Databases
-#### N.B. - this is assumed PostgreSQL is already installed and setup.
+#### N.B. - this is assumed PostgreSQL is already installed and setup on your machine.
 ```
 $ git clone git@github.com:Alex-Swann/email_webhook_app.git
 $ cd email_webhook_app